-It’s National Women’s Day on the 9th of August, and at City Pass we want to celebrate this memorable day in spectacular fashion!
-From the 3rd to the 12th of August we’ve cut 10% off the price of our City Passes in honour of women all around the world.
+It’s National Women’s Day on the 9th of August, and at City Pass we want to celebrate this day in spectacular fashion!
+From the 8th to the 12th of August we’ve cut 10% off the price of our City Passes in honor of women all around the world.
 Pay homage to the strength of women everywhere by enjoying your time off experiencing all the wonders Cape Town has to offer.

 To kick start the festivities, we’d like to acknowledge and celebrate some amazing South African women who are really making a difference, who have achieved and are achieving amazing things for themselves and for others.

 As a surgical consultant in the Surgical Breast and Endocrine Unit in Cape Town, Dr Roodt wanted to improve the experience of breast cancer patients on their road to recovery.
 It’s this that drove her to start Project Flamingo, an organisation that deals with the recovery process of breast cancer patients, from touch up surgeries to mastectomies and ‘pamper packs’.
 This has drastically cut down on wait times for surgeries, and has significantly improved the lives of breast cancer patients in SA.

 Dr. Henley is the head researcher at Elephant Alive, and has dedicated years of her life to researching the African Elephant.
 She focuses on the survival of the African Elephant, and with her PhD on the Sex and Age Related Feeding Distinctions in the African Elephant, her programme has seen to it that over 50 elephants have been collared since the start of her program.